jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 # Interpreter Grammar and Parser, Revisited
 Prototype is easiest to understand in systems where _new types are added over time_, often by people who did not write the original framework.
 My [Interpreter/DSL project](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html) is a concrete example of this pressure.

 The Production Example [Grammar](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#the-grammar) for my [Interpreter Design Pattern Series](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) was basic.
-The Scanner extracted [Keywords and Symbols](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#keywords-and-symbols) as alphanumerics, but it didn't provide any context other than determing an identifier.
+The Scanner extracted [Keywords and Symbols](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#keywords-and-symbols) as alphanumerics, but it didn't provide any context other than determining an identifier.
 The [Parser](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#the-parser) determined the semantic context.

 Alphanumeric identifiers could be one of three categories in my Project Example's [Domain Specific Language](https://jhumelsine.github.io/2024/03/18/interpreter-design-pattern-dsls.html) (DSL).
 The parser checked for each category in succession:
 * **Keywords** - Such as: `if`, `else`, `and`, `or` and `not`.
 These were identified and hardcoded directly in the parser.
 New keywords were added very infrequent, but a few were subsequently added.
 I was usually able to add them to the parser implementation easily.